pangara/q-book/mini_book/docs/qubits.md

 ## Qubits in the Dirac notation

-Let's take a look at the Bloch spehere again.
+Let's take a look at the Bloch sphere again.

 The north and south poles are given by $|0\rangle$ and $|1\rangle$.
 We now know what the symbols mean - $|0\rangle$ and $|1\rangle$ are vectors!
 It's important to remember here that 0 is very much different from $|0\rangle$ and 1 is very much different from $|1\rangle$.